-The AIA Virginia Prize is a design charrette that engages students at all of the accredited architecture programs in Virginia.
-Conducted simultaneously at each institution, students are given the competition program Friday at 5 p.m.
-They work over the weekend to create a board presenting their design solution by 9 a.m. the following Monday.
-The competition is intended to promote collaboration between the profession, students and professors in Virginia.
+Conducted simultaneously at Hampton University, the University of Virginia, Virginia Tech (both in Blacksburg and at the Washington-Alexandria Architecture Center/the WAAC), William & Mary, and James Madison University, the AIA Virginia Prize competition is a design charrette that engages students across the Commonwealth.
+Students receive the competition program on a Friday afternoon at 5 p.m.
+They work over the weekend to create a design solution and submit it by 9 a.m. the following Monday.
+Launched in 1980, the competition is intended to promote collaboration between the profession, students, and professors in Virginia.

 The first round of submissions is juried at the university level and up to 10 finalists from each school will be sent to be juried at the state level.

-The 2023 competition takes place over the Feb.
-10-13 weekend.
-The challenge brief was posted to this page at 5 p.m. on Friday, Feb.
-10 and submissions are due to the school at 9 a.m. on Monday, Feb.
-13.
+The 2025 competition takes place over the January 31-Feburary 3 weekend.
+Faculty at Virginia Tech WAAC are finalizing the brief.
+The challenge brief will be posted to this page at 5 p.m. on Friday, January 31 and submissions are due to the school at 9 a.m. on Monday, February 3.

 Submission Requirements:

 One 24” x 36” board, landscape or portrait orientation.
-Digital files should be no larger than 15 MB.
+Digital files should be no larger than 15 MB and PDF format.
 Prize entries should be submitted using the manner determined by each university.

 Eligibility: